-Pink Floyd’s Vera Lynn Turning 100, Releases New 2017 Album For Charity
+Vera Lynn Turning 100, Releases New 2017 Album For Charity

 Interestingly, Pink Floyd’s tie-in to Vera Lynn seems almost like a challenge.
 For example, the lyrics for “Vera” from Pink Floyd’s 1979 album The Wall start with “Does anybody here remember Vera Lynn?” — as if she was a one-hit-wonder.

-To answer Syd Barrett’s question — thanks to Vera Lynn releasing an album to celebrate her 100 years on Earth — it is fair to say that breaking a record as the oldest singer to release new music is going to put Vera Lynn in the “memorable” pile in history books.
+To answer Syd Barrett’s question, thanks to Vera Lynn releasing an album to celebrate her 100 years on Earth, it is fair to say that breaking a record as the oldest singer to release new music is going to put Vera Lynn in the “memorable” pile in history books.

 To answer another one of Pink Floyd’s questions in the lyrics to “Vera,” being a lifelong star is “what has become of” Vera Lynn.
 Despite her recent world record, Vera Lynn has been building her legacy for decades, and she is best remembered for flying around the world to sing for World War II troops.